rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Cognitive load should be viewed as a resource problem, one that does not scale very well, and one that is not well understood.
 Cognitive load is greatly impacted by turn over rates, switching of code ownership, and by installed processes.
-Context switching is very expensive, the programmer inability to find contiguous blocks of time to focus could be viewed as an indication of an under-resourced project.
+Context switching is very expensive, the programmer's inability to find contiguous blocks of time to focus could be viewed as an indication of an under-resourced project.

 Linting, formatting, aesthetics are all very interesting cognitive load topics.
 Most programmers seem to be very sensitive to how the code is presented, (e.g. would you ever use a light background in your code editor?).
-Similarly, syntax vs semantics, it seems syntax has a huge cognitive role even it we think about it as bikeshed.
+Similarly, syntax vs semantics, it seems syntax has a huge cognitive role even if we think about it as bikeshed.

 Habit formation and unlearning are a big and very interesting topic.

-Cognitive biases in the context of coding seem like very interesting topic too.
-In particular _bandwagon effect_ (TypeScript is popular and hence must be very good), _framing effect_ (new cool technology), _commitment bias_ (we done it like this before, it has been tried and tested), _functional fixedness_ (we do not need another PL), _omission neglect_ (things we do not know are not important), _groupthink_ (we want to work with people who think like us), _bikesheding_ (possibly most of this post &#128578;).
+Cognitive biases in the context of coding seem like very interesting topics too.
+In particular _bandwagon effect_ (TypeScript is popular and hence must be very good), _framing effect_ (new cool technology), _commitment bias_ (we done it like this before, it has been tried and tested), _functional fixedness_ (we do not need another PL), _omission neglect_ (things we do not know are not important), _groupthink_ (we want to work with people who think like us), _bikeshedding_ (possibly most of this post &#128578;).

-One topic I do plan to discuss (in the next post) is a distinction between empirical and formal process in programming and how it impacts cognitive loads and acts as a divider.
+One topic I do plan to discuss (in the next post) is a distinction between empirical and formal processes in programming and how it impacts cognitive loads and acts as a divider.

 Cognitive loads are related to stress, I intend to return to this topic in the future as well.

 This post did not run out of topics, rather I have run out of steam.
-I hope, I gave you things to think about.
+I hope I gave you things to think about.
 Thank you for reading!